 If the viewers at home could vote for a gun ban by remote device at that moment, the bill would pass in a landslide.
 The challenge of gun control advocates is to maintain, as much as they can, the climate the president creates during the State of the Union address as he talks about Sandy Hook.

 The first element in the plan should be the continued presence of the parents and teachers of Sandy Hook.
 It's one of the noblest qualities of human beings that people who have suffered tragedy often find solace in trying to spare the same pain for others.
+The members of Families of September 11, which formed after the tragedy of 9/11, helped one another with their grief but also put political pressure on Congress to pass the recommendations of the 9/11 Commission.
+The Sandy Hook families can do the same.

 The second element is the argument.
 It has to be clear, succinct and rational.
 There are many gun control groups in the country, many independent advocates and many more citizens and lawmakers who have their own views.
 The president's presentation needs to unify those disparate arguments and proposals.
 His message needs to be so clear that everyone can repeat it and so compelling that everyone will buy it.
 Ideally, the gun control proposals (independent of other possible measures, including in mental health) could be summarized in no more than three points.
 For example: